Iran–PJAK conflict: Founding of PJAK

 The exact history of PJAK is widely disputed.
 Turkey and Iran claim that PJAK is no more than an offshoot of the Kurdistan Workers' Party (PKK).
 According to some sources, members of the PKK founded the PJAK in 2004 as an Iranian equivalent to their leftist-nationalist insurgency against the Turkish government.

 According to founding members of PJAK, however, the group began in Iran around 1997 as an entirely peaceful student-based human rights movement.
 The group was inspired by the success of Iraq's Kurdish autonomous region and by the PKK's struggle in Turkey.
 Discouraged by the failure of previous Kurdish revolts, however, PJAK's leaders initially worked only to maintain and build a Kurdish national identity.
 After a series of government crackdowns against Kurdish activists and intellectuals, the group's leadership moved to the safety of Iraqi Kurdistan in 1999.
 There they settled in the area controlled by the PKK on the slopes of Mount Qandil—less than 10 mi from the Iranian border.
 Once established at Qandil and operating under the PKK's security umbrella, PJAK adopted many of the political ideas and military strategies of jailed PKK leader Abdullah Ocalan, whose theories had initially inspired PJAK's founders while still in Iran.
 The PKK's ideological influence also transformed PJAK from a civil rights movement to a more ambitious and multi-directional independence movement, aided by the transfer of many seasoned PKK fighters of Iranian origin into PJAK.

 Abductions of Iranian security forces

 PJAK's leaders have twice kidnapped groups of Iranian soldiers in 2003 and 2004.
 In both instances Iranian soldiers were released unharmed after being tried and acquitted for crimes against the Kurdish people by ad hoc PJAK courts in Iranian Kurdistan.

 Timeline

 2004

-The PJAK group's first armed attack took place in 2004 in the area of the city of Marivan in Kordestan province, after Iranian security forces fired on a protestors killing 10 people.
+The PJAK group's first armed attack took place in 2004 in the area of the city of Marivan in Kurdistan province, after Iranian security forces fired on a protestors killing 10 people.